UCSD-SUMS/constitution/constitution.md

 The Vice President Internal must:

-* Work with the President on their duties with an emphasis on internal affairs.
+* Work with the President on their duties with an emphasis on internal affairs - including, but not limited to the oversight of
-  * Including, but not limited to: the oversight of officers, staff members, meetings, and elections.
+  * officers, staff members, meetings and elections,
+  * officer and membership applications, and
+  * membership statuses on Discord.
+* Serve on the Student Success Center's Student Council with the President.
 * Assume the President's responsibilities in the President's absence.
 * Check the SUMS email account daily.